Travel Day One - 24 August 2018 - Arriving in London

 Day Two - 25 August - Visiting Wells Cathedral

-The pizza we had at Franco Manca was nothing short of |||||!
-Probably the best pizza tasted in a while.
+The pizza at Franco Manca was nothing short of |||||!
+Probably the best pizza in a while.
 The crust was perfect, and the toppings tasted incredibly fresh.
-With satisfied stomachs, we drove back to our hotel and planned for the upcoming day, which was dedicated to exploring the world-famous landmark of Stonehenge.
+With satisfied stomachs, the drive back to our hotel included planning for the upcoming day, dedicated to exploring the world-famous landmark of Stonehenge.

 Day Three - 26 August - Sunrise at Stonehenge and Avebury